The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Sixteen–My Nursing Stories

 Call a code blue.

-Before patients can be placed in a psychiatric unit they have to be medically cleared.
-Once they are cleared, they can then be treated for their psychiatric issues.
-You may ask why this is the case?
-Well, you really don’t want these patients to have IV’s that they could pull out and bleed out from and cardiac monitoring cables that they could choke themselves with, so they have to be very stable medically.
-Since their hearts are not being monitored and they are left to their own devices for extended periods of time , there is no way to tell when a patient dies.
-But the rule is whenever a patient is found not breathing you have to call a code, unless they were previously made a DNR (do not resuscitate).
-In these units, vital signs are only checked at the beginning of the shift, and for all intensive purposes that ends the medical portion of their care for the rest of the shift.
-So in this case, a CNA was just doing a routine check on her patients when she noticed that this particular patient was not only not moving, he was not breathing either.
+Before patients can be placed in a psychiatric unit, they have to be medically cleared.
+Once they are removed, they can then be treated for their psychiatric issues.
+You may ask why this is the case.
+Well, you don’t want these patients to have IVs that they could pull out and bleed out from and cardiac monitoring cables that they could choke themselves with, so they have to be very stable medically.
+Since their hearts are not being monitored and they are left to their own devices for extended periods, there is no way to tell when a patient dies.
+But the rule is that whenever a patient is found not breathing, you have to call a code, unless they were previously made a DNR (do not resuscitate).
+In these units, vital signs are only checked at the beginning of the shift, and for all intents and purposes, that ends the medical portion of their care for the rest of the change.
+So in this case, a CNA was doing a routine check on her patients when she noticed that this particular patient was not only not moving, but he was not breathing either.
 She immediately called a code blue.
 Remember that I said that these nurses practice psychiatric medicine for a reason?
-Well, you just have to watch one code being run by them to know why this is true.
+Well, you have to watch one code being run by them to know why this is true.
 The patient was found sitting up in bed.
-So in order to do CPR the patient has to be lying flat on the bed.
+So, to do CPR, the patient has to be lying flat on the bed.
 When they pushed the patient down flat on the bed, the legs went up.
 When they pushed the legs back down, the head went up.
 After doing this a few more times, they realized that rigor had already set in, and any further efforts at resuscitation were futile.
 Thankfully, the charade was soon ended when the ER doctor arrived on the scene.
-I am sure there are great medically trained psychiatric nurses out there and that includes my first wife, I just have not many any yet.
+I am sure there are great medically trained psychiatric nurses out there, and that includes my first wife; I just have not met many yet.

 Poop Rolls Down Hill, No Really.

-My hospital had three patient rooms, semi-private rooms and private rooms.
-It just so happened that I had two little old ladies in the same room with the same problem.
+My hospital had three patient rooms, semi-private rooms, and private rooms.
+It just so happened that I had two elderly women in the same room with the same problem.
 Constipation for one week.
-A patient not pooping for a period of week is starting to indicate a critical problem and requires drastic actions to rectify.
+A patient not pooping for a week is starting to indicate a critical problem and requires drastic actions to rectify.
 Especially when they have been taking stool softeners all along.
 One of the less dangerous codes you can have is the good old code “brown”.
-Well, I have always been fortunate at getting patients that like to defecate frequently.
+Well, I have always been fortunate in getting patients who like to defecate frequently.
 Before I became a nurse, I never knew people could store as much poop as they do.
-These two little old ladies could not have weighed more than a hundred pound each had to have pooped half their body weight that night.
+These two little old ladies could not have weighed more than a hundred pounds each and had to have pooped half their body weight that night.
 My CNA and I were in virtual tears.
 They went back and forth between the two, going in tandem as it were.
-When the flood gates released they pooped from head to toe.
+When the flood gates released, they pooped from head to toe.
 We ran out of clean linen twice that night just because of those two little old ladies.

 The Spider and I

 Another simple body function that we take for granted is urinating.
-Though any elderly man with an over-active prostate gland will tell you that it is no fun.
+However, any elderly man with an overactive prostate gland will tell you that it is no fun.
 However, many things besides enlarged prostates can cause a reduction in urine output or stop it entirely.
-Let me be clear, here I am not talking about reduced production of urine due to renal problems, I am talking about people that are still producing normal amounts of urine but simply can’t eliminate it.
+Let me be clear: I am not referring to reduced urine production due to renal problems.
+Instead, I am talking about individuals who produce normal amounts of urine but are unable to eliminate it.
 This can become a critical problem quickly.
-Bladder infections can cause a blockage due to increased sediment caused by dead bacteria, usually a foley catheter or straight catheter will take care of this problem.
-But if the patient’s bladder is actively bleeding and creating blood clots , this requires a different intervention known as continuous bladder irrigation or (CBI).
+Bladder infections can cause a blockage due to increased sediment caused by dead bacteria.
+Usually, a Foley catheter or straight catheter will take care of this problem.
+But if the patient’s bladder is actively bleeding and creating blood clots, this requires a different intervention known as continuous bladder irrigation (CBI).
 This can be a real pain in the ass.
-It can be quite painful for the patient and is certainly a lot of work for the nursing staff since we still have the rest of our patients to take care of.
-The earliest stages are the worst because the irrigation is by necessity done by hand and can be quite messy.
-You need to wear a gown and a face shield because there is that much of an issue with flying body fluids.
-Once you get rid of all the clots, you can just hang large bags of sterile fluid which keeps the bladder irrigated until it can heal by itself or a urologist can repair the occasionally recalcitrant bladder.
-By the way, urology is just not a popular specialty, so you may have to do this for quite a while.
-As it turns out, insurance companies just don’t think that urinating is very important because they don’t compensate the doctors very well (this is from the urologists themselves).
+It can be pretty painful for the patient and is certainly a lot of work for the nursing staff since we still have the rest of our patients to take care of.
+The earliest stages are the worst because the irrigation is, by necessity, done by hand and can be pretty messy.
+You need to wear a gown and a face shield because there is a significant issue with the transmission of infectious diseases through bodily fluids.
+Once you get rid of all the clots, you can hang large bags of sterile fluid, which keeps the bladder irrigated until it can heal by itself, or a urologist can repair the occasionally recalcitrant bladder.
+By the way, urology is not a popular specialty, so you may have to do this for quite a while.
+As it turns out, insurance companies don’t consider urinating very important, likely because they don’t compensate doctors well (this is according to urologists themselves).
 Needless to say, this job is not one of a nurse’s favorite things to do.
-It is as I already mentioned very time consuming.
-But this is my patient so you have to know that there is a twist coming.
+It is, as I already mentioned, very time-consuming.
+But this is my patient, so you have to know that there is a twist coming.
 Well, my patient was a biker dude, so his bladder problem most likely had another origin.
-Remember how I said that nobody liked to do bladder irrigations, well, this was not the case with my patient.
+Remember how I said that nobody liked to do bladder irrigations?
+Well, this was not the case with my patient.
 Drum roll, please!
 Come on, you can do better than that!
 He had a tattoo of a spider web and a spider on the head of his penis.
 I kid you not, I could have sold tickets.
 I had nurses lined up down the hallway to help with the bladder irrigation.
-I actually had to set up time limits so that everybody had a whack at his penis, no pun intended.
-Only me.
-Needless to say that this was not my last penis-involved care that I came across in my career.
+I had to set up time limits so that everybody had a whack at his penis, no pun intended—only me.
+Needless to say, this was not my last penis-involved case that I came across in my career.

 Can I have a leg up?

-The hospital I worked at had an individual who worked at placing patients throughout the hospital.
-He was quite a funny guy because he placed two male amputees in one semi-private room.
-One patient was missing the right leg and the other missing the left leg.
+The hospital I worked at had a staff member responsible for placing patients throughout the hospital.
+He was quite a funny guy because he put two male amputees in one semi-private room.
+One patient was missing the right leg, and the other was missing the left leg.
 Well, the damned funniest thing was that they both took the same shoe size.
 They also had similar backgrounds and became fast friends.
-They even as it turns out went shopping for shoes together after they were discharged.
+They even went shopping for shoes together after they were discharged, as it turns out.
 So they only had to buy one pair of shoes.
-So it turns out that our prankster who liked to mess with the nursing staff, actually did a good thing.
+So it turns out that our prankster, who liked to mess with the nursing staff, actually did a good thing.

 Boy, do I have a story to tell you

 One of our jobs as nurses is to collect admission information on new admits.
-Well, in nursing school we had been introduced with the term “confabulation” which is the creation of false memories in the absence of deception.
-They actually don’t even know that they are doing it.
+Well, in nursing school, we had been introduced to the term “confabulation,” which is the creation of false memories in the absence of deception.
+They don’t even know that they are doing it.
 I should have picked up on the subtle hints given by my fellow nurses when I was taking this patient’s history.
-Just when I was finished taking all of his data and the patient had went into his room, everybody started laughing.
-Apparently, he was a frequent flyer and had burned several nurses before me.
+Just when I was finished taking all of his data and the patient had gone into his room, everybody started laughing.
+He was a frequent flyer and had burned several nurses before me.
 So that entire history of his was wrong.
-I had been so proud of myself that I had done such a great job.
-It is kind of funny now but it was a bit of a pain back then.
+I had been so proud of myself for doing such a great job.
+It is kind of funny now, but it was a bit of a pain back then.

 Anybody want a shower?